jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

- In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/smoke.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>
+Collecting data can be expensive and in certain use cases dangerous to aquire.
+One such example is smoke data.
+There are many applications relevant to smoke detection with a camera.
+To skip the data collection stage we create a synthetic dataset of smoky images...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/smoke.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---